nicolaierbs/kotc_goldenball/README.md

 | Last 2 minutes on trailing teams | 35%| 75% | 80% | Same as above |
 | Last 2 minutes on leading teams | 38%| 76% | 80% | Slightly higher success rate for last phase |

-Keep in mind that a Monte Carlo experiments are not 100% reliable and use random parameters.
-Differences of few percent points are within error margins.

 ## Summary
 If you compete in King of the Court and you have a golden ball available, the best suggestion is to not use it until the last phase and use it only in the last 30 seconds.